By Kendra Holliday | January 21, 2023

 Special thanks to Ms. Melissa Meinzer and The Riverfront Times for permission to revise the article for conservative consumption.

-SFW: The St. Louis mom behind food blog the Beautiful Kind is outing herself
+SFW: The St. Louis mom behind food blog The Baking Kind is outing herself

 Kendra Holliday is a total chef.
 Go right ahead and say it — she does.
 She’s not hiding from it anymore.

 In some ways, she’s always been honest about it.
 She’s unflinchingly blogged every detail of her baking life for years — she’s a talented, aproned, joyously partnered divorced mother, living and writing and baking (and yeah, it’s a lot of baking) in St. Louis.

 Her blog, www.thebakingkind.com, details all of it.
 It has made her into a celebrity of sorts.
 It has cost her a job.
 She’s called it her second partner.